syn-ce/8.2-billion-pixels/readme.md

 Try it yourself: [click me](https://bipix.m-amthor.com)

 Note that this project is still **in development**.
-In particular, [here](#known-issues--todos)'s a list of known issues and todos that have yet to be adressed:
+In particular, [here](#known-issues--todos--ideas)'s a list of known issues, todos and ideas that are yet to be adressed / considered.
+Same goes for this (atm very minimal) README; I'll add to it in the process.

 ## Architecture